 The Targets and Access methods feature offers different ways to view, manage, and connect to targets, using KVM/Serial port access, as well as RDP, SSH, and VNC.
 Additionally, you can add access to a Web application or ESXi virtual machine.
 You can configure these additional access methods for any KVM/Serial target.
 You can also configure access methods to reach a non-KVM/Serial target device or system that is directly connected to your network.
-These targets can be any device or system that can be remotely accessed by Dominion User Station, such as a server, network switch, HVAC or other.
+These targets can be any device or system that can be remotely accessed by Dominion Enhanced User Station, such as a server, network switch, HVAC or other.
 Finally, the Multi KVM access method makes it possible to configure two or more Dominion KX4-101 KVM ports into a virtual Multi Monitor KVM target in which the two or more independent ports are treated as if they were part of a multi monitor port group.

-When a KVM/Serial switch is added, Dominion User Station automatically detects ports and creates a Target with a KVM/Serial access method for each port.
+When a KVM/Serial switch is added, Dominion Enhanced User Station automatically detects ports and creates a Target with a KVM/Serial access method for each port.
 The Targets section of the User Station Configuration and the Ports Navigator populates with this information.
 This gives you an alternative view of the KVM/Serial ports of your managed KVM/Serial switches, which are still available to view and access under the Devices section of the Port Navigator.
-KVM/Serial access cannot be added manually--it is always based on access to KVM/Serial switches you have added to Dominion User Station.
+KVM/Serial access cannot be added manually--it is always based on access to KVM/Serial switches you have added to Dominion Enhanced User Station.

 You can add other targets and access methods manually to use RDP, SSH, VNC, ESXi, Web, and Multi KVM access.
+As the RDP client supports keyboard, mouse, video, and audio, it gives you ability to manage targets.

 Note: If you're working in CC-SG mode, your user experience is different.
-See Navigator with CC-SG Integration (on page 205).
+See Navigator with CC-SG Integration (on page 210).

-Adding Targets and Access Methods 86
+Adding Targets and Access Methods 88

-Editing and Deleting Targets and Access Methods 96
+Editing and Deleting Targets and Access Methods 99

-Configuring Access Settings 97
+Configuring Access Settings 100

-Known Limitations on Targets.
-102
+Known Limitations on Targets 104